moq-wg/moq-transport/draft-ietf-moq-transport.md

 A subscription causes the publisher to send newly published objects for a track.
 A subscriber MUST NOT make multiple active subscriptions for a track within a single session and publishers SHOULD treat this as a protocol violation.
+The only objects prior to the current object that can be requested are those in the current group, via the 'Latest Group' filter.

 **Filter Types**